MATTMCCA/The-Black-Hellebore/README.md

 # The Black Hellebore

-The Black Hellebore, RK61 PCB (Clone)
+### The Black Hellebore, RK61 PCB (Clone)

+What to do with the most popular keyboard on amazon?
+Reverse engineer! it obviously!
+New and more better, QMK powered PCB for the RK61.
+Uses actual STM32 not a cloned Sonix IC.

 Hardware is a WIP, I have yet to Fab the PCB.